jdittrich/userNeedResearchBook/text/allURBook.md

 There is no right or wrong nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
-Instead of having a clear, measurable rule like »you must have 0.5 significance in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).
+Instead of having a clear, measurable rule like »you must have p&#060;0.05 significance« in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).

 I compare the process of analysis to building a house from a pile of Lego® bricks.
-These bricks are like the not-yet-analysed data you start with.
+These bricks are like the not-yet-analyzed data you start with.
 When you build a house out of these bricks, there is no »right« building.
 But neither is it a process which is arbitrary.

 There are many, many ways to stack up the bricks – but only a very few of these generally